-Digging around the island has a 15% chance per day of effort to locate a hidden cellar or secret hole containing a bar silver worth 4d30 gp.
-The judge may rule that dwarves using their ability to smell gems and gold can apply that and raise the chance to 25% per day.
+Digging around the island has a 15% chance per day of effort to locate a hidden cellar or secret hole containing a bar silver worth 4d100 gp.

 Plague Wraiths rise every night from the desecrated ground and will kill any living creature on the cays.
 Disturbing a silver cache will summon 1d3 angry Plague Wraiths - even during the daytime.